Teradata/product-help/DataExplorer/0.1/Explore-Table-en.md

 ## Preview

-Displays a preview of data stored externally.
+Displays a sample of the data from the object store.

 ## Schema

 Not used in this release.

 ## Metadata
-Displays information about the selected object, including:
+Displays mapping information from the selected foreign table, including:
 - Location
 - Description
 - Manifest